51Degrees/documentation/src/concepts/data/evidence.md

 * Query parameters
 * Request metadata such as source IP address

+Any device making a request to a web site will include some of this information.
+For example, the User-Agent HTTP header is almost always populated as part of a request.
-Generally, any device making a request will be sending some of this data.
-However, in some cases, additional **evidence** can be obtained from code running directly on the client device.
+In some cases though, additional **evidence** allowing more detail can be obtained from code running directly on the client device.
+In some cases, this may even be required.
-As an example, this technique can be used to retrieve the latitude and longitude from devices that have this capability.
+For example, this technique can be used to retrieve the latitude and longitude from devices that have this capability.
 Typically, this **evidence** will be sent back to the server as a cookie in the next request.